 A kind and thriving nation.

-To provide tools that encourage engagement and strengthen American democracy.
+To provide tools that encourage engagement to strengthen American democracy and social justice.

 What we believe in at Americans of Conscience Checklist:

 A thriving democracy honors every person and their voice.
 The U.S.’s current two-party system that elects those with the most money is not a democracy.
 A system in which corporations pull the strings of government without contributing their fair share of responsibility taints both sides of the aisle, from local to federal.

 We support policies that strengthen collaboration and small-d democracy for the good of the people.
 We support rolling back the discriminatory laws that suppress Black, Brown, Indigenous, disabled, returning, and young voters.
 We support automatic voter registration, hand-marked paper ballots, ranked-choice voting, and publicly funded elections.

 People thrive when they have leisure, shelter, nutrition, community, and freedom from fear, they can thrive.
 At present, our nation systemically devalues people of color, disabled people, non-Christians, LGBTQ+ people, and women.
 Progress toward justice and equity is slow but vital.

 We support the priorities of marginalized people in our actions, advocating alongside them and amplifying their calls to action.

 This beautiful blue marble is sacred and irreplaceable.
 Humanity continues to treat it as disposable.
 We acknowledge the injustice that some communities bear a greater burden of climate crisis and hazardous industries.

 We support efforts to cool and green our planet, especially those led by Indigenous people.
 We support delicious water, nutritious foods, and efforts to eliminate pollution for generations to come.
 We believe that science can show a way forward, but a thriving planet depends on every person living lightly and simply upon it.